 Portugal Golden Visa through Real Estate: The Essentials

 Portugal’s Golden Visa program is a popular option for non-EU citizens looking to live, work, and invest in Europe.
-And the best part?
-You can obtain a Golden Visa by investing in Portuguese real estate.
+Before late 2023, you could obtain a Golden Visa by investing in Portuguese real estate.

-In this in-depth guide, we’ll show you how to make a qualifying investment for a Golden Visa.
-From finding the perfect properties that qualify for the program to navigating the legal requirements, we’ve got you covered.
+If you are still curious to find out what used to be possible, we’ll show you how you could make a qualifying real estate investment for a Golden Visa.
+From finding the perfect properties that qualify for the program to navigating the legal requirements, here’s some nostalgia.

-- Buying a residential property has been restricted to certain areas.
+- Buying a residential property was restricted to certain areas.
 A residential property does not cut it in Lisbon, Porto, or the coastal regions.
-It needs to be in rural areas.
+It needed to be in rural areas.

-- You can go nuts on non-residential real estate, anywhere in Portugal, though.
+- You could go nuts on non-residential real estate, anywhere in Portugal, though.

 The limitations on where properties can be purchased may be more difficult to comprehend.
 This is why before you delve into the realm of Portugal Golden Visa, you’d better learn what low-density and high-density mean.
 Becoming familiar with interior and non-interior regions will be helpful too.